 Create a space to be fully present with your experience.

 Whether you have an hour or just 10 minutes, gift yourself a set amount of time to check-in with your body.
 Emotions always have a physiological response.
-So when we feel our bodies , we being to connect to our emotions.
+So when we feel our bodies, we begin the connection to our emotions.

 Notice where does your body touches the ground.
 Bring attention to where can you tangibly connect with your breath in your body?
 Does it feel at ease or tense?
 Agitated or calm?
 Is it short or long?
 Does it feel stuck somewhere in the body?
 Are there muscles that are sore or tight?
 Bring kind curiosity to these sensations.
 These sensations are your body taking care of itself.
 As you stay with the sensations, notice the subtle changes or internal movements unfolding.
 This body scan can be your meditation for several sessions.

 Once you have created an intentional space to be with your body sensations, you can move onto the next stage of being with your emotions.
 After you do your body scan and feel how it calms you, take a few deep breaths and feel deeper into your body.
 When you feel ready, you can ask your body a few questions.
 This will take time and a leap of faith.
 Rest assured, your body will responds to your questions in curious ways.